 In the meantime, employers can work to help consumers understand how to make better use of the health care system.
-The Alliance can help with its presentation and booklet on “How to Be a Better Health Care Consumer.”
-I’m happy to talk with you about bringing these insights to your workplace.
+The Alliance can help with its presentation and booklet on “How to Be a Better Health Care Consumer” at your workplace.

 Mike has a strong background in health benefits and self-funding.
 He previously served as a regional sales advisor for Digital Benefits Advisors in Madison, Wis., where he managed the health benefits for more than 160 credit union clients across 14 states.
 Prior to that position, Mike worked at CUNA Mutual Group in their employee benefits division for almost 10 years as an employee benefits sales specialist.

 Mike has a bachelor’s degree with a double major in marketing and business administration and is licensed in both health and life insurance in Wisconsin, Illinois, Iowa, Minnesota, Nebraska and Montana.

 - Diving into the Details: Captive Comparison, Analysis & Value - June 5, 2018